natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 # Next
 We improve on a few things this time round, but we still lack a few features: the enemies, counting of scores and coin collection, having power-ups effect on the character, and arranging the world to match Super Mario Bros World 1-1.
 However with your skills now, it should be clear how to implement them (at least to get it to work) so we will not put it as a priority at this point.
-In the next Lab we will learn new things instead, that is how to polish the looks of this game: adding VFX and postprocessing.
+In the next Lab we will learn new things instead, that is how to polish the looks of this game: adding VFX and post-processing.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzc0MzAwNzMyLC05NjM3OTg5OTQsLTIxMT
+eyJoaXN0b3J5IjpbLTE3ODc2MTE2NzksLTk2Mzc5ODk5NCwtMj
-M1NjY3NjYsLTg5OTI1NDUxMCwxMzQxOTg2MTM5LDE0MjExNTAz
+ExMzU2Njc2NiwtODk5MjU0NTEwLDEzNDE5ODYxMzksMTQyMTE1
-MDEsMTUzNjE4MzI5MCwzMjQ1OTk5MDAsLTE3NDc4ODkxMDQsNT
+MDMwMSwxNTM2MTgzMjkwLDMyNDU5OTkwMCwtMTc0Nzg4OTEwNC
-YyNzM5OTYyLDExOTcyNTI1ODIsLTEzMjczMjYwMDMsLTIwMTQ4
+w1NjI3Mzk5NjIsMTE5NzI1MjU4MiwtMTMyNzMyNjAwMywtMjAx
-Mjg1NzcsMTQxODQ0MzY1NCwtMTg5NTI5MTU3NCwtNzAzNzE5Mj
+NDgyODU3NywxNDE4NDQzNjU0LC0xODk1MjkxNTc0LC03MDM3MT
-IwLC04MzE2MjkxOTQsMTI4MjE0MjA2NSwtMTI4Mjc5NDgyOCwx
+kyMjAsLTgzMTYyOTE5NCwxMjgyMTQyMDY1LC0xMjgyNzk0ODI4
-Mjg1NTQwODk1XX0=
+LDEyODU1NDA4OTVdfQ==
 -->